-“The Vocational Rehabilitation (VR) Program is designed to provide VR services for individuals with disabilities, consistent with their strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice, so that they may prepare for and engage in competitive integrated employment and achieve economic self-sufficiency.
+The Vocational Rehabilitation (VR) Program is designed to provide VR services for individuals with disabilities, consistent with their strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice, so that they may prepare for and engage in competitive integrated employment and achieve economic self-sufficiency.
 Eligible individuals are those who have a physical or mental impairment that results in a substantial impediment to employment, who can benefit from VR services for employment, and who require VR services.

-The Council of State Administrators of Vocational Rehabilitation (CSAVR) is a professional organization composed of the chief administrators of all public VR agencies serving states, the territories, and DC.
-As stated on their website, Council of State Administrators of Vocational Rehabilitation (CSAVR):
+The Council of State Administrators of Vocational Rehabilitation (CSAVR) is a professional organization composed of the chief administrators of all public VR agencies serving states, territories, and DC as stated on their website, Council of State Administrators of Vocational Rehabilitation (CSAVR):

-State VR and AIVR Services Partnerships
+State VR and American Indian VR Services Partnerships

 State VR and AIVRS Memorandum of Understanding

 Components of the MOU generally outline specific activities, such as sharing of policies and cooperative professional learning opportunities.
-For example, State VR may invite AIVRS staff to participate in training opportunities such as: “The VR Process and IPE Development” or “Motivational Interviewing”.
-The AIVRS project may encourage State VR to participate in Native American cultural activities, such as Talking Circles, a Sweat Lodge, or a professional learning opportunity such as “The Impact of Historical Trauma” and “Generational Poverty”.
+For example, the state VR may invite AIVRS staff to participate in training opportunities, such as “The VR Process and IPE Development” or “Motivational Interviewing.”
+The AIVRS program may encourage the state VR to participate in American Indian cultural activities, such as “Talking Circles,” a “Sweat Lodge,” or a professional learning opportunity such as “The Impact of Historical Trauma” and “Generational Poverty” on American Indian people.

-To learn more about creating an MOU with your State VR, contact other AIVRS Project Directors to discuss their approach, and request a copy of their current MOU.
-A list of AIVRS projects by state and contact information for each Project Director is included in the LINK.
-Also included are examples of AIVRS – State VR MOUs.AIVRS-Project-Contact-Information-Oct-2017.pdf (73 downloads)
+To learn more about creating an MOU with your state VR, contact other AIVRS Program Directors to discuss their approach, and request a copy of their current MOU.
+AIVRS programs by state and contact information for each Program Director is listed in the following link AIVRS-Project-Contact-Information-Oct-2017.pdf (85 downloads) .

 Client Assistance Project (CAP)

-- Provides information about VR programs
+- Provides information about VR programs;

-- Explains rights and responsibilities of applicants and consumers
+- Explains rights and responsibilities of applicants and consumers;

-- Works to solve problems with VR services through negotiation
+- Works to solve problems with VR services through negotiation;

-- Offers information about the Americans with Disability Act (ADA)
+- Offers information about the Americans with Disability Act (ADA);

-- Teaches self-advocacy
+- Teaches self-advocacy; and

-- Offers individualized advocacy services including assistance with administrative proceedings
+- Offers individualized advocacy services including assistance with administrative proceedings.

 State Rehabilitation Councils

-- Eligibility and Order of Selection
+- Eligibility and order of selection;

-- Extent, Scope, and Effectiveness of Services
+- Extent, scope, and effectiveness of services;

-- Functions affecting individual achievement of employment outcomes, and
+- Functions affecting individual achievement of employment outcomes; and

-- Applications, Reports, and Evaluations.
+- Applications, reports, and evaluations.

-- In partnership with State VR
+- In partnership with the state VR:

-- Develop, agree to, and review state goals and priorities
+- Develop, agree to, and review state goals and priorities; and

 - Evaluate effectiveness of VR programs and submit progress reports to the RSA Commissioner.

-- Advise and assist in the preparation of the State Plan portion of the Unified State Plan and Amendments
+- Advise and assist in the preparation of the State Plan portion of the Unified State Plan and Amendments.

 - Review applications, reports, needs assessments, and evaluations.

-- Prepare an Annual Report on the state’s VR Program Status and submit the report to the Governor and the RSA Commissioner.
+- Prepare an Annual Report on the state’s VR program status and submit the report to the Governor and the RSA Commissioner.

 The SRC accomplishes these mandates through regularly scheduled meetings and designated work groups.

 SRCs from across the United States have formed a national organization to meet their many professional learning needs.
-The National Coalition of State Rehabilitation Council’s (NCSRC) website provides more in depth information about the work of the many SRCs.
-NCSRC also sponsors an annual conference in conjunction with the CSAVR and NCSAB conferences.
+The National Coalition of State Rehabilitation Council’s website provides more in depth information about the work of the many SRCs.
+The NCSRC also sponsors an annual conference in conjunction with the CSAVR and NCSAB conferences.